Vadim4045/CacheSimulator/README.txt

 All flags and parameters are optional.

 -h -		show README
+-d -		disable date raising to L1 on L2/L3 HIT
 -l -		add result to statistic
 -v -		store verbosity trace log for inspect(will override if exists) -i -		invalidate cach after trace(invalidation cost will add to total cost) -m -		print cache map on end of trace(before invalidation) -c -		path should be from root directory.
-If not used it, will be loaded default.congif -t -		path to trace file from roo directory.
-If not used it, will run all taces in directory "traces".
+If not used it, will be loaded default.congif -t -		path to trace file from project directory.
+If not used, will run all taces in directory "./traces".

 This parameter mast be last!!!
 -r -		name of parameter to range (should be as in config file).